-For the year ended December 31, 2013, the Company reported a loss of \$8,290,689 and an accumulated deficit of \$15,864,506 at that date.
-As at December 31, 2013, the Company has cash and cash equivalents on hand of \$4,136,803.
+For the six-month period ended June 30, 2014, the Company reported a loss of \$2,798,908 and an accumulated deficit of \$18,663,414 at that date.
+As at June 30, 2014, the Company has cash and cash equivalents on hand of \$4,759,711.
 The Company does not have the prospect of achieving revenues in the near future and the Company will require additional funding to maintain its research and development projects and for general operations.
-These circumstances lend substantial doubt as to the ability of the Company to meet its obligations as they come due.
 The expenses to be incurred in developing and pursuing our Company's business plan have a large degree of uncertainty.
+There is a great degree of uncertainty with respect to the expenses the Company will incur in executing its business plan.
 In addition, the Company has not begun to commercialize or generate revenues from any product candidate.

-Consequently, management is pursuing various financing alternatives to fund the Company's operations so it can continue as a going concern in the medium to longer term.
-Accordingly, the Company is considered to be in the development stage as defined in Accounting Standards Codification (ASC) 915-10.
-We believe, based on our current estimates and plans that we have enough cash to fund our operations for the next 12 to 15 months.
-Management plans to secure the necessary financing through the issue of new equity and/or the entering into of strategic partnership arrangements.
-Nevertheless, there is no assurance that these initiatives will be successful.
+Consequently, management is pursuing various financing alternatives to fund the Company's operations so it can continue as a going concern (note 8) in the medium to longer term.
+On June 6, 2014 and on August 8, 2014 the Company received an aggregate \$2,725,916 in net proceeds from the exercise of warrants.
+We believe, based on our current estimates, that we will be able to fund our operations until at least the end of December 2015.